zed-0xff/ZBBetterFPS/README.md

 ## Usage

+### Render Distance
+The render distance slider allows you to adjust the number of rendered tiles:
+- **Default**: Uses the game's default calculation (based on your screen resolution, typically 152x152 tiles)
+- **Minimum**: 24x24 tiles
+- **Maximum**: 312x312 tiles

+**Default Setting**: The mod defaults to 104x104 tiles.
+This provides approximately 95% screen coverage at 2336x1460 resolution on minimal zoom, offering a good balance between performance and visual quality.

 **Important**: You must reload your savegame after changing the render distance setting for the changes to take effect, as the render engine is initialized during the game load phase.
+The mod options description will dynamically display the calculated default render distance for your screen resolution.

+### Uncapped FPS
+The uncapped FPS setting has three options:
+- **Default**: Don't modify the uncapped FPS setting (leave it as configured in game options)
+- **Force Uncapped**: Enable uncapped FPS by calling `SystemDisabler.setUncappedFPS(true)` and `getCore():setFramerate(1)`
+- **Force Capped**: Disable uncapped FPS by calling `SystemDisabler.setUncappedFPS(false)`

+The uncapped FPS setting takes effect immediately when applied through the mod options menu.

 ## How It Works

 ZBBetterFPS uses ZombieBuddy to patch the `IsoChunkMap.CalcChunkWidth` method, which controls the render distance.
+Additionally, it provides a configuration option to control the uncapped FPS setting through `SystemDisabler.setUncappedFPS()` and `getCore():setFramerate()`.

 ## Technical Details

-- Render distance range: Extended from 16x16 to 400x400 (default: 128x128)
+- **Render Distance**:
+  - Range: Default (game default, typically 152x152 tiles) to 312x312 tiles
+  - Minimum size: 24x24 tiles
+  - Maximum size: 312x312 tiles
+  - Game default: 152x152 tiles
+  - Mod default: 104x104 tiles - optimized for ~95% screen coverage at 2336x1460 resolution on minimal zoom
+  - Default option uses the game's default calculation (same as `IsoChunkMap.CalcChunkWidth()`, typically 152x152 tiles)
+  - The description dynamically displays the calculated default render distance for your screen resolution
   - Patches `zombie.iso.IsoChunkMap.CalcChunkWidth` method
   - Uses ByteBuddy for runtime bytecode manipulation
-- Does not change the value of the `UncappedFPS` global setting
+  - Values are converted to odd numbers internally (required for proper tile rendering)

+- **Uncapped FPS**:
+  - Tri-state configuration (Default/Force Uncapped/Force Capped)
+  - When Force Uncapped: Calls `SystemDisabler.setUncappedFPS(true)` and `getCore():setFramerate(1)`
+  - When Force Capped: Calls `SystemDisabler.setUncappedFPS(false)`
+  - When Default: No modification to the uncapped FPS setting

 ## Development History